Frequently Asked Questions | Infant Toddler Professional Credential

 Please see the Oregon Registry: Training and Education Criteria for the requirements for training and education accepted by the Oregon Registry.
 Community based certificates must include the applicant’s name, title of training, date of training, hours of training, trainer name and/or signature.

 If the core knowledge category is not listed on the certificate, the title sometimes indicates a link to a core knowledge category.
 If the title doesn’t clearly imply a core knowledge category, then a description of the workshop will be required.

-College transcripts must include applicant’s name and the name of a regionally accredited educational institution.
+College transcripts must include applicant’s name and the name of a nationally or regionally accredited educational institution.
 You can search the US Department of Education database for accreditation status using the website: ope.ed.gov/accreditation/search.aspx.
 If a degree is required for the Step, transcripts must include a degree awarded, date and major.

 Each college course must include the title, month and year, number of credits completed and awarded.
 If the title of the course doesn’t clearly imply a core knowledge category, then a description of the course will be required.